 We had a great response to this competition.
 Many thanks to everyone who entered.
 There were some terrfic stories making the decision really hard for our judges.
 But, in the end, Julie's entry had the edge.
 Well done to Julie.

 "This one stood out for me because it tells a complete story and it's written very well."
 Diana Nadin

 "The writing in this is really tight.
 And I like the first person, present tense viewpoint - makes it a bit unusual."
 Phil Busby.

 1. Entry is free and is open to everyone.

-2. Type your answer in to the body of the email.
+2. Type your story into the body of the email.

-4. The winners must agree that The Writers Bureau can use the winning entry and their name in promotional activities (including social media such as Twitter, Facebook etc) and on their website for a period of up to two years.
+5. The winner must agree that The Writers Bureau can use the winning entry and their name in promotional activities (including social media such as Twitter, Facebook etc) and on their website for a period of up to two years.